jonnonz1/nz-statute-book/acts/public/1993/human-rights-act-1993.md

   (g) to consult and co-operate with other persons and bodies concerned with the protection of human rights:
   (h) to inquire generally into any matter, including any enactment or law, or any practice, or any procedure, whether governmental or non-governmental, if it appears to the Commission that the matter involves, or may involve, the infringement of human rights:
   (i) to appear in or bring proceedings, in accordance with section 6 or section 92B or section 92E or section 92H or section 97:
-  (j) to apply to a court or tribunal, under rules of court or regulations specifying the tribunal's procedure, to be appointed as intervener or as counsel assisting the court or tribunal, or to take part in proceedings before the court or tribunal in another way permitted by those rules or regulations, if, in the Commission's opinion, taking part in the proceedings in that way will facilitate the performance of its functions stated in paragraph (a) of this subsection:
+  (j) to apply to a court or tribunal, under rules of court or regulations specifying the tribunal's procedure, to be appointed as intervener or as counsel assisting the court or tribunal, or to take part in proceedings before the court or tribunal in another way permitted by those rules or regulations, if, in the Commission's opinion, taking part in the proceedings in that way will facilitate the performance of its functions stated in paragraph (a):
   (k) to report to the Prime Minister on—
     (i) any matter affecting human rights, including the desirability of legislative, administrative, or other action to give better protection to human rights and to ensure better compliance with standards laid down in international instruments on human rights:
     (ii) the desirability of New Zealand becoming bound by any international instrument on human rights: